 Shown above is the block diagram of an emergency light.
 It essentially consists of a source of electricity, a rechargeable battery pack, an automatic sensing circuit to check the presence (or absence) of mains supply and a charger circuit.
 The sensing circuit connects the lamp (or a compact fluorescent tube inverter) to the battery in the event of mains failure and disconnects it when the mains supply resumes.
 When AC mains supply is available, the charger circuit charges the battery.

 Battery guard circuit

-The battery guard circuit is shown in Fig. 2.
-It uses two transistors, one zener diode and a few passive components.
+The battery guard circuit is shown below.
+It uses two transistors, one Zener diode and a few passive components.
 LED1 indicates the battery voltage status.
-Glowing of LED1 indicates that the battery voltage is less than the safe voltage and the bulb is disconnected from the battery.
+The glowing of LED1 indicates that the battery voltage is less than the safe voltage and the bulb is disconnected from the battery.

-Working of the circuit is very simple.
-When the battery is fully charged, the battery voltage reaches at the base of transistor T2 through R3, ZD1 and R4.
+When the battery is fully charged, the battery voltage reaches the base of transistor T2 through R3, ZD1 and R4.
 Transistor T2 starts conducting making transistor T1 to cut-off.
 The relay remains de-energised and the lamp is connected to battery jumper J1 used for connecting points A and B.